zognin/tp/docs/UserGuide.md

 Format: `delete-c INDEX`

 **Examples:**
-* `delete client 1` Deletes the client at index 1 in the client list currently shown.
+* `delete-c 1` Deletes the client at index 1 in the client list currently shown.

 #### 3.3.3 Editing clients: `edit-c`